 The Question of Gun Control

 Some will now argue that all gun ownership should be eliminated; some will argue that guns are not the problem and nothing should change.
 The truth is that we need a realistic compromise in the middle here.
 I am a police officer.
 I own guns; I carry them on-duty and off-duty.
 But I do think there are some reasonable restrictions that will not violate the spirit of the Second Amendment.
-Here are some questions we need to start asking: How many guns does each person need to own?
-What laws ought to be required related to the security of gun collections (i.e. safes etc.)?
+Here are some questions we need to start asking: Who would we be willing to disqualify from gun ownership based on prior criminal behavior or documented mental illness?
+What should be legally required related to the security of gun collections (i.e. safes etc.)?
 What consequences should we enact for those who allow their guns to fall into the hands of someone other than the owner (i.e. their children or strangers)?
 What kinds of guns are essential for hunting or self-defense, and what kinds of guns are not?
 These are difficult and sometimes controversial questions, but the conversation must begin and seek a “middle ground” response.